Skip to main content

 Download CV

 Christina L. Sisk is an associate professor in the Department of Hispanic Studies at the University of Houston.
 Her areas of interest are U.S. Latina/o Studies, U.S.-Mexico Border Studies, Mexican Literary and Cultural Studies, and Latin American Cinema.
-She is a triple graduate of Tulane University in New Orleans, LA.
 As a scholar specialized in migration, she is particularly interested in bridging the gaps between Latin American and U.S. Latina/o Studies.
 She is the author of Mexico, Nation in Transit: Contemporary Representations of Mexican Migration to the United States (University of Arizona Press, Fall 2011).
 This book explores the topic of migration from a transnational approach that includes analyses of Mexican border film, la literatura de la frontera, Mexican rock music, migrant narratives, Hollywood films made by Mexican directors, and texts written by the immigrant second and third generations.
 She has published articles in Latinos Studies, Aztlán, A Contracorriente, and Transmodernity.
-Continuing with her interest in migration, she is currently working on a book project on the representations of the criminal alien.
+Continuing with her interest in migration, she is currently working on two separate manuscripts on the representations of undocumented migration.

 Education